Amelia5p/battleship/README.md

 computer ships were marked as '~' but when supposed to be hidden there were no spaces between cells where the ships were so you could tell their locations, updated with space to hide properly.

 I was not fully familiar with the game so initially players could choose ship size 1 five times, implemented code to fix this to only allow one of each ship size per player.

+ winner check is being triggered prematurely >> fix by separating the computer and users available sizes as once i placed all of the users ships the program would call check winner.